LGBTQ+ Glossary

 Terms used for sexual orientation and gender identity

+There’s no single ‘correct’ way to talk about LGBTQ+ identities.
+Language is constantly evolving, and people may use different terms to describe themselves.
 Everyone has the right to self-identify, and will have differing relationships with the words that people choose to identify themselves with.
 It is important to ask how a person identifies, and to respect their answer.
-Identities can be fluid and as life goes on, people often realise new things about themselves, and so the words that someone uses at one point in their life, may not be words that they will always identify with – and that’s totally ok!
+Identities can be fluid and as life goes on, people often realise new things about themselves, so the words that someone uses at one point in their life may not be words that they will always identify with – and that’s totally ok!

 This glossary is not definitive, but below are some of the most common identities and terms used when talking about sexual orientation (who you’re attracted to) and gender identity (how you feel about and see yourself).